wavesjs/waves-ui/README.md

 const timeline = new Timeline();
 const view = new View(viewDiv);
 const layer = new SegmentLayer(data);
-timeline.register(view);
-view.register(layer);
-timeline.render();
-timeline.update();
+timeline.add(view);
+view.add(layer);
+timeline.views.render();
 ```

-## Goals
+## Goals and Features

-Within the web context, lot of libraries deal with live audio vizualisations, usually on top of Web Audio API AnalyserNode, but outside of time-based representations.
-Other libraries try to solve specific temporal vizualisation use cases, for instance [wavesurfer](http://www.wavesurfer.fm).
-On the other hand, some web applications reinvent the wheel to propose online collaborative DAW (Digital Audio Workstation) or all-in-one temporal visualization tools.

-*waves.js - ui* is a library that proposes primitives to build interactive temporal visualizations of audio and timeseries data for in-browser display.
-It has been designed by abstracting common features required in both music production environment and analysis authoring tools.
-The main goal of the library is to ease the development of innovative audio-based applications requiring temporal visualizations in a web context.
+*waves.js - ui* is a library that proposes primitives to build interactive temporal visualizations of audio and timeseries data for in-browser rendering.
+It has been designed by abstracting common features required in both music production environments and analysis authoring tools.
+It main goal is to ease the development of audio-based web applications requiring interactive temporal visualizations.

 *ui* is part of the [waves.js](https://github.com/wavesjs/waves) library.

 ## Library Overview